mirzask/cardi/content/Valvular Disorders/Prosthetic Valves.md

 ## Anticoagulation

 - In patients with a **mechanical** prosthetic valve, anticoagulation with [[Warfarin|warfarin]] is recommended (Class 1)
+	- Target INR of 2.5: aortic MVs in the *absence* of thromboembolic risk factors (eg, older-generation valves, [[Atrial Fibrillation (AFib)|AFib]], previous thromboembolism, hypercoagulable states, and [[Heart Failure with Reduced Ejection Fraction (HFrEF)|LV systolic dysfunction]]).
+	- Target INR of 3
+		- aortic MVs with risk factors
+		- *all* mitral MVs (regardless of risk factors)
+	- On-X valves have a lower INR goal
 - Bioprosthetic valves
 	- [[Transcatheter Aortic Valve Implantation (TAVI)|TAVI]]:
 		- if low risk of bleeding, DAPT with [[Aspirin|aspirin]] 75 to 100 mg daily + [[Clopidogrel|clopidogrel]] 75 mg daily for 3-6 months post-implantation (Class 2a)